FaridZelli/CarX-Street-ReShade/README.md

 | ReShade Off | ReShade On |
 | --- | --- |
 | ![ReShade Off](https://github.com/FaridZelli/CarX-Street-ReShade/blob/main/images/Screenshot_20240917_124906.png) | ![ReShade On](https://github.com/FaridZelli/CarX-Street-ReShade/blob/main/images/Screenshot_20240917_124910.png) |

+## About
+This preset makes use of the following shaders:

+- GloomAO
+  - GloomAO is a screen space directional occlusion shader that includes Temporal Anti-Aliasing (TAA) and basic global illumination.

+- iMMERSE Sharpen
+  - iMMERSE Sharpen is a depth-aware sharpening filter that utilizes both depth and color information to increase local contrast in desired areas, minimizing common artifacts typically found in sharpening algorithms, such as haloing around objects.

+- qUINT Lightroom
+  - qUINT Lightroom is a comprehensive set of color grading algorithms, modeled after industry-standard applications like Adobe Lightroom and DaVinci Resolve.

+- Clarity2
+  - Clarity2 enhances image clarity and detail by applying a combination of blurring, sharpening, and contrast adjustment techniques to the image.

 ## Special thanks
 - [Crosire](https://github.com/crosire)